 ‘I was only joking, mon Cœur.
 I know.’

 ‘Well, I don’t know what you mean?’
-Harry’s forehead winkled.
+Harry’s forehead wrinkled.
 ‘Think about what?’

-Harry glanced either side of him, then drew back into the shadows against a pale, stone wall.
+Harry glanced to either side, then drew back into the shadows against a pale, stone wall.
 ‘Where the last one is, I suppose.’

 ‘You’re sure it’s the last?’
 Fleur demanded.
 She plucked her cake fork off the plate and sliced off a thick swathe of chocolate icing, then let it melt on her tongue.